 - I jumped off the Apple ship after Steve Jobs died, went back to using GNU/Linux for while, and then finally got up the nerve to try OpenBSD—and I've been using that ever since.

 - I was finally diagnosed as having an Autistic Spectrum Disorder.

 - My two black cats: Dante and Virgil, the "Devil May Purr" twins, both died.
 But succeeding them are Smudge and Purrseus, two sweet brown and white tabbies.

 While doing all of that I read a bunch of novels, listened to a bunch of new bands, played a bunch of games, and even saw some movies.
 Most of the media I consumed was crap, and I probably consumed it because I was too worn out from my day job and pretending to be normal to have much energy for creating.

-And I watched my fellow Americans elect a fascist demagogue to the White House, and did nothing more to oppose them than vote for somebody I loathed a little less.
+I also watched my fellow Americans elect a demagogue to the White House, and did nothing more to oppose them than vote for somebody I loathed a little less.

 Maybe I can do more with the next decade.
 I hope so.
 2010 was supposed to be "year we make contact", but as far as we know we're still alone in the universe.
 The future I was solid as a kid seems no closer to reality, and the America I was taught to believe in seems ever more mythical.

 I want to write a new "Starbreaker saga", an account of the "Great Defiance" where humanity finally throws off the tyranny of god and state alike.
 I want to publish this independently, without asking permission from some publishing cartel in New York and letting them pay me pennies on the dollar for my work.
 But first I want to make my old Starbreaker material available under a Creative Commons license.
 I don't think I can sell it, and I don't want it to languish, forgotten.